 The United States has a serious shortage of qualified dogs to perform the much-needed role of explosives detection dogs.
 As the number of terrorist incidents increase, so does the demand for these talented dogs to protect our country.

-Two of the most sought-out breeds are Labrador Retrievers and German Shorthaired Pointers.
+Two of the most sought-out breeds are Labrador Retrievers and German Shorthaired Pointers (GSP).
 Both are known for reliable temperaments in public settings, high energy, and strong hunting drive.

 The AKC is looking for breeders and owners of Labs and GSPs to participate in the pilot program.
 Additional breeds will participate in the future.

 The puppies should be derived from field-trial lines as these dogs have shown the most aptitude and energy for performing the demanding tasks required of bomb dogs.
 The parents should have proof of all health clearances required for the breed, including hips and elbows.

-Ideally, the AKC would like to work with breeders who are expecting a litter and are willing to retain a promising puppy until it is about a year old.
+Ideally, the AKC would like to work with breeders who are expecting a litter and are willing to retain a promising puppy through 12 – 15 months of age.
 But puppies up to 4 months of age will be considered as candidates.

 For a period of time, approximately one year, the breeder will work closely with AKC Contractor and Subject Matter Expert Scott Thomas, former breeding program manager of the Transportation Security Administration (TSA) and longtime dog trainer.

 Thomas will use livestream and online course materials to work directly with participants on the training and socialization of the puppy.
 Participants will submit videos for assessment, so feedback may be given on the puppies’ progress.
 More information on Thomas’ work with puppies can be found at https://purposeraisedpup.com/

-At the course’s completion, AKC will advise and assist in connecting participants with agencies interested in locating potential explosives odor detection canines.
+Participation in the pilot puppy rearing program does not guarantee sale of the dog at completion; however, AKC will advise and assist in connecting participants with agencies interested in locating potential explosives odor detection canines.

 This is a great opportunity for breeders to receive valuable instruction on the early training of working dogs, as well as help their country with this national security issue.